mithom/streamlabs_rpgGame/README.md

 * After attack, certain amount of time to react, (20 seconds) to type a different command - Done
 * Success rate flee 45% - Done
 * Fight = 1 round - Done
-* Sneak attack, when attacking outside of village or town -> you cannot flee.
+* Sneak attack, when attacking someone that is already in combat - Done
 * There is a map - configurable
 * Move has it's own cooldown, shorter CD then game tick. - Done
 * Exp gained depending on last time moved (x sec after last move/exp gain) - Done